 (ii) $20 000 for a body corporate.

-[Section 11ZPQ inserted by No. 53 of 2003 s.
+[Section 11ZPQ inserted: No. 53 of 2003 s.
 31.]

 11ZPR.
 Code may provide for vicarious liability

 The code of conduct may provide for and in relation to the liability of the holder of a trading licence, in the absence of excusatory circumstances, for an act or omission of the licensee’s gas marketing agents that contravene the code of conduct.